 Restoration.
 The reestablishment or upgrading of impaired ecological processes or functions.
-This may be accomplished through measures including but not limited to re-vegetation, removal of intrusive structures and removal or treatment of toxic materials.
+This may be accomplished through measures including but not limited to re-vegetation, removal of intrusive structures, toxic materials, or invasive or non-native plants.
 Restoration does not imply a requirement for returning the area to pre-European settlement conditions.